lulav-citros/citros/docusaurus/docs_tutorials/aerosandbox/aerosandbox.md

 Follow these steps to [Run Simulation](../../docs/guides/getting_started#run-simulation):
 1. Name your  batch run simulation: `aerosandbox_cessna`
-2. Add a message to your batch run simulation: `local test run`
+2. Add a message to your batch run simulation: `test run`
 3. Run your simulation ** 10 times **.

 All the results will be saved under `.citros/data/simulation_aerosandbox_cessna/[batch_name]` folder. <br/>